 Acupuncture was first developed in China thousands of years ago, with the first textbook, Huangdi Nei Jing (The Yellow Emperor’s Classic of Internal Medicine) written sometime between 300 and 200 B.C, documenting all the accumulated knowledge of acupuncture up to that point.
 The ancient Chinese saw the world quite differently from our modern Western viewpoints: they understood the universe as made of energy (“qi”), and that is reflected on our own human bodies.
 Classic acupuncture seeks to bring balance in the body’s energy systems via the 14 energy channels, or meridians, of the body.

-Since that time, acupuncture has evolved, and currently a rising branch in medicine is the integrated approach, where one combines knowledge from both Western and Eastern perspectives.
-Anatomical acupuncture was first developed by Dr. Joseph Wong in the 1970s, with points chosen based on western understanding of anatomy; in this approach, one would choose a point based on the nerve or muscle it stimulates.
+Since that time, acupuncture has evolved, and currently, a rising branch in medicine is the integrated approach, where one combines knowledge from both Western and Eastern perspectives.
+Anatomical acupuncture was first developed by Dr. Joseph Wong in the 1970s, with points are chosen based on a western understanding of anatomy; in this approach, one would choose a point based on the nerve or muscle it stimulates.
 The integrated approach considers both classical and anatomical indications, combining the two approaches.